 Most of the population in Bulkley-Nechako have their major field of study in architecture, engineering and related technologies; business, management and public administration; agriculture, natural resources and conservation; and health, parks, recreation and fitness.
-Electoral Area D leads all other Electoral Areas in proportion of those between 25 and 64 with post-secondary credentials in architecture, engineering, or related technologies.
+The major field of study with the highest concentration for 25 to 64 year olds with post-secondary credentials in Electoral Area E is architecture, engineering, or related technologies.
+Business, management and public administration; as well as agriculture, natural resources and conservation credentials also accounted for high concentrations of credentials in this age cohort.